 Inspect along joists in your attic for termite tubes.
 Termites build these passageways out of mud to protect themselves from predators.
 These termite highways are the width of a pencil and snake along joists and may mean trouble.

-Take action: Break any tubes you find to check for termites.
+Take action: Break any tubes you find to termites.
 If termites spill out or the tube is repaired by termites in a few days, it’s time to schedule a pest control inspection.

 #3: Assess Your Roof

 Using your binoculars, walk around the perimeter of your home and look for cracked caulk; rust on flashing; wood rot around your fascia; animal nests in vents and roof overhangs; tree limbs touching the roof; missing, buckled or broken shingles; debris in gutters or an accumulation of granules from worn shingles.